Your Outlander Experience departs from Linlithgow (midway between Edinburgh and Glasgow)

 The Monastery where Claire and Murtagh bring Jamie to recover from his prison ordeal (filming location) – This beautiful castle was once a luxurious Renaissance home, and is one of the oldest standing masonry castles in Scotland.

-Cranesmuir Village and Square (filming location) – walk through the fictional village of Cranesmuir where Geillis lives.
+Cranesmuir Village and Square (filming location) – explore the fictional village of Cranesmuir where Geillis lives.
 See the square where the young lad’s ear was hammered to the post, and visit the impressive garden where Claire and Geillis gathered herbs.
+Visit the room that was used as Jamie and Claire’s bedroom.
 This town also lends its backdrop to the Jacobite encampment and makeshift hospital scenes in series two.

 Black Kirk (filming location) – visit the secluded church ruins where Jamie and Claire discover the reason for the nephew’s curse.